IsaKiko/D3-visualising-data/index.md

 * how to integrate graphical elements into our page
 * how to publish our page
 * how to allow interaction with elements
-* ...and what happens to a cat when we feed it?
+* how to store data for the use in webpages

 > ## Prerequisites {.prereq}
 >